 - 1. Generation of ex-post results.
 Albeit not strictly necessary for the base line, the ex -post results often prove quite helpful when analysing the reference run.
 The ex-post results are model run for the base at base year policy and other exogenous parameters, inflated to the chosen simulation year. - 2.
 Generation of policy shifts.
 In order to capture in the later trend projection the effect of policy changes between the base and the simulation year, so-called policy shifts are calculated by applying the ex-ante policy to the state-of-world (technical progress, management practises, population numbers, per capita income, consumption patterns etc.) in the base year.
 The policy shifts are defined as the relative changes against the base year of implementing the ex-ante policy. - 3.
 Generation of the trend projection.
 The trend projection task is rather time consuming, and may run several days when the farm types are included.
 It consists of several sub-tasks.
-Firstly, independent trend lines for many different variables and all regions are estimated, and for each of these trends lines, statistics as R2, variance of the error terms etc. are calculated.
-These results, together with the base period data and the policy shifts, are used to define so-called supports, i.e. the most probable values for the final projection.
-These sub-tasks are relatively fast.
-The final consistency sub-task is broken down in two iterations.
-In the first iteration, only the Member States consistency problems are solved.
-For the different projection years, the problem will look for minimal deviation from the supports which may be interpreted as a priori information in a Bayesian interpretation such that different necessary logical relations between the data are not violated the data information in a Bayesian estimator.
-These relation define e.g. production as the product of yield and activity level or force close market balances.
-The details can be found in the methodological documentation.
-Once that step is done, the Member state are added up to the EU level, and new support are defined which take given expert projection into account, currently mainly a baseline provided by DG-AGRI.
-In the second round, the Member State problems are solved again, and then, problems for all NUTS II regions in each Member State, and, for all farm types inside of each NUTS II region.
+Firstly,

-4. Baseline calibration.
-In the final task, the results from the trend projection serve as the major input to generate the baseline.
+4. Baseline calibration .
+In the final task, the results from the trend proje input to generate the baseline. ection serve as the major